 When he learns he has terminal cancer, a forest guard takes the identity of a woman in an attempt to trick death in THE MAN WHO SURPRISED EVERYONE (dir: Natasha Merkulova & Aleksey Chupov, Russia).

-British features include HURT BY PARADISE (dir: Greta Bellamacina, UK), a Francis Ha-style indie comedy by first-time feature director Greta Bellamacina, who also stars as a young mother trying to succeed as a poet in modern-day London.
+THE BEST OF HOME-GROWN British features include HURT BY PARADISE (dir: Greta Bellamacina, UK), a Francis Ha-style indie comedy by first-time feature director Greta Bellamacina, who also stars as a young mother trying to succeed as a poet in modern-day London.
 Followed by director Q&A. A former footballer turned gig promoter is out of his depth in SCHEMERS (dir: David McLean, UK).
 In the documentary THIRST FOR JUSTICE (dir: Leana Hosea, UK), a BBC journalist turned filmmaker exposes water pollution in the United States, focusing on a Native American community whose water is contaminated by uranium – part of the DIRTY WORLD strand of films exploring environmental issues.
 Followed by director Q&A. ON THE PRESIDENT’S ORDERS (dir: James Jones & Olivier Sarbil, UK/USA/Philippines) documents the bloody campaign against drug dealers and addicts in the Philippines.
 An access-all-areas music documentary, MY VIEW: CLEM BURKE (dir: Philip Sansom, UK) looks back on the career of the world-renowned drummer for the band Blondie.

-Central to Raindance’s mission is the discovery of new indie talent from every corner of the globe.
+DISCOVER NEW INDIE TALENT Central to Raindance’s mission is the discovery of new indie talent from every corner of the globe.
 Features made by first-time filmmakers include PLATFORM (dir: Sahar Masayebi, Iran), the story of three sisters from a poor background who join the Iranian national Wushu team.
 ORAY (dir: Mehmet Akif Büyükatalay, Germany) portrays a man torn between his faith, everyday reality and identity as he tries to rebuild his life in a new Muslim community in Cologne.
 A boy shuts himself away from his friends and family after the death of his classmate in A DOBUGAWA DREAM (dir: Asato Watanabe, Japan).
 A mother is forced to enter the world of high-end prostitution when her husband’s addiction to escorts leaves them penniless in ALICE (dir: Josephine Mackerras, Australia/France).
 A waiter unwittingly becomes entangled in the mysterious disappearance of his neighbour in THE WAITER (dir: Steve Krikris, Greece).
 An upbeat Latin American roadtrip, the documentary MIGUELITO (dir: Sam Zubrycki, Australia/Puerto Rico/Colombia/USA) asks what happened to the boy who in 1973 had a successful but short-lived music career.
 These films screen in competition for Best Discovery award.

-The Raindance Film Festival awards system honours features and documentaries in 8 categories: Best International Film, Best UK Film, Best Director, Best Performance, Best Screenplay, Best Cinematography, Best Discovery, Best Documentary.
+AWARDS & JURY The Raindance Film Festival awards system honours features and documentaries in 8 categories: Best International Film, Best UK Film, Best Director, Best Performance, Best Screenplay, Best Cinematography, Best Discovery, Best Documentary.
 Awards partner STAMP will provide over CAD $100,000 of post-production prizes for winning filmmakers in all categories.

 This year’s jury comprises Rachel Shenton and Chris Overton (winners of the Academy Award® for Best Live Action Short Film For The Silent Child), David Yates (director, Harry Potter and Fantastic Beasts franchises), Kacey Ainsworth (Eastenders, Granchester), Babou Ceesay (Eye In The Sky, Dark Mon£y), Ed Skrein (Deadpool), Ella Balinska (Charlie’s Angels), Susan Wokoma (Year of the Rabbit), Ophelia Lovibond (Guardians of the Galaxy), Hugh Skinner (W1A, Mamma Mia!
 Here We Go Again), Billy Zane (Titanic), Tom Ellis (Lucifer), Ruth Bradley (Grabbers, Humans), Chloe Pirrie (The Game), Nathaniel Martello-White (Cla’am), Josh Dylan (Mamma Mia!
 Here We Go Again), Tom Felton (Harry Potter), Himesh Patel (Yesterday), Dan Smith from the band Bastille, and award-winning singer songwriter Emeli Sandé.

-Raindance is now a triple Oscar qualifying festival.
+ACADEMY AWARD® QUALIFYING SHORTS PROGRAMMES Raindance is now a triple Oscar qualifying festival.
 As of this year, the recipients of Raindance’s Best Animation Short and Best Documentary Short join Best Live Action Short in being eligible for consideration in the Short Film category of the Academy Awards® without the standard theatrical run (provided the film otherwise complies with the Academy rules).
 Short programmes include Queer, Radical Agenda, Relative States and Way Out East, with highlights including NIMIC, the new short starring Matt Dillon by Oscar-winning Greek director Yorgos Lanthimos (The Lobster, The Favourite).

-Raindance’s industry programme traditionally runs 5 days, but new this year it will run for the full duration of the festival, beginning at 10:30am every day with a brunchtime talk – a perfect wake up for film industry professionals.
+RAINDANCE INDUSTRY PROGRAMME (19 – 29 SEPTEMBER) Raindance’s industry programme traditionally runs 5 days, but new this year it will run for the full duration of the festival, beginning at 10:30am every day with a brunchtime talk – a perfect wake up for film industry professionals.
 Industry highlights include the German Films collaboration TWO SIDES OF THE SAME COIN, a cross-comparison of up-and-coming British and German talent, with participants including actors Maria Dragus and Christian Friedel, and director Anca Miruna Lazarescu.
 INDUSTRY MINDS examines mental health & the film industry, and THE TIP OFF PODCAST probes three investigative documentary filmmakers about their process, including how to protect sources, in two special live editions of the podcast.

 Presented by Lumix, A CINEMATOGRAPHY MASTERCLASS WITH ZORAN VELJKOVIC gets the inside story on this years Raindance trailer.
 Presented by Mandy.com A CASTING DIRECTOR MASTERCLASS WITH MANUEL PURO gives an insight from the casting director of films including Moon, Elements and Northern Soul.
 In the script to screen event ANATOMY OF A REEL WITH… SIMON RUMLEY the indie screenwriter of films including Crowhurst presents an honest side-by-side comparison of one of his scripts and the finished film.
 IT TAKES AN INDUSTRY TO RAISE A BABY debates the sacrifices filmmakers have to make regarding childcare.
 Further industry panels question how indie VOD platforms compare with market leaders like Netflix, and the reality of green filmmaking with BAFTA’s Head of Sustainability.
 And of course there’ll be LIVE!AMMUNITION! – an opportunity to pitch to film industry executives in front of an audience.

-For the forth year, Raindance will champion the creators who push the artistic boundaries in the mediums of Virtual, Augmented and Mixed Reality.
+RAINDANCE IMMERSIVE (27-29 SEPTEMBER) For the forth year, Raindance will champion the creators who push the artistic boundaries in the mediums of Virtual, Augmented and Mixed Reality.
 Running 27 – 29 September at the OXO Tower, the GALLERY OF IMMERSIVE STORIES AND INTERACTIVE WORLDS celebrates the creativity, ingenuity and artistry expressed in immersive storytelling.
 This year’s selection features 30 experiences created by acclaimed XR directors, game designers and artists, including 10 World Premieres, 3 International Premieres, and 14 UK Premieres.

 Mixed Reality (MR) highlights include natural history documentary RISE OF ANIMALS WITH DAVID ATTENBOROUGH, replicating three prehistoric animals.
 Virtual reality (VR) experiences take you to incredible places that might otherwise be out of reach.
 Explore a multi-faceted Jerusalem in THE HOLY CITY.
 Narrated by Geraldine Chaplin, natural history documentary MEMORIA is a rare opportunity to witness Spain’s ancient La Garma cave paintings, as they’re otherwise inaccessible.
 Narrated by Rosario Dawson, BATTLESCAR – PUNK WAS INVENTED BY GIRLS documents the rise of punk in 1970s New York via two female punks.
 Created by contemporary Japanese artist Miwa Komatsu, INORI takes you into an artists mind.
 Experience a traditional South American Ayahuasca ceremony with a shaman in AYAHUASCA: KOSMIK JOURNEY.
 Utilising artificial intelligence and voice control, RAY SPARKS is a fairytale story about interacting with trust.
 AFTERLIFE imagines the heartbreak of a family who’ve lost their 5-year old son.
 Based on Joseph Conrad’s classic novella, HEART OF DARKNESS is entirely hand-drawn by Australian comic artist Sutu.
 With volumetrically captured actors, OPERATION OTHELLO gives a Shakespearian twist to a story of Navy Seals, and features Viola Davis, Julius Tennon and Mary Chieffo.
 Starring Colin Farrell, GLOOMY EYES is a reflection of populism in the world, with an outlandish Trump-like preacher oppressing a community of zombies.
 A dreamlike animated interactive VR experience, GLIMPSE stars Taron Egerton and Lucy Boynton as a heartbroken panda and his girlfriend.
 Pilot the iconic TARDIS in DOCTOR WHO: THE EDGE OF TIME starring Jodie Whittaker.
 Exploring memory loss and dementia, COSMOS WITHIN US is the first foray into VR by Satore Studio, who’ve created visuals for clients including Alexander McQueen, Vivienne Westwood and Beyoncé.
 Spanish fashion designer Paula Canovas del Vas expresses female empowerment by presenting her London Fashion Week collection via SEE, SAW – SEEN, a room-scale VR experience with giant models that stare back at their audience.
 Taking place at the Jackson Lane Theatre, A BOX IN THE DESERT combines VR with live performance by incorporating a real actress.